philippbayer/blerg/content/posts/2023_06_09_taxonomy_is_taxing/index.md

 ## Mistake 8: ChatGPT can fix all this.

 ChatGPT 3.5 hallucinates nonsense about scientific names, roughly guessing from their Latin meaning.
 ChatGPT 4 usually says 'I don't know' as details about fishes appear far more rarely in the training data, than, say, the opinions of Redditors on Game Of Thrones.

+---

+Thanks for reading so far!
+You can give me feedback on [Mastodon](https://genomic.social/@PhilippBayer/)!